henaragmbh/henaraapis/documentation/customer_api/README.md

 docker compose --project-name customer_service_system --file docker-compose.yml --env-file config.env up
 ```

-If no error arises, the system runs and is already fully functional.
+If no error arises, the system runs but requires importing a database backup.

 ## Deploying Test Data

 The test system contains a MS SQL Server.
-You might restore a database backup to get some data to play with.
+You need to restore a database backup to get some data to play with.

 ## Encryption